×

 We asked people in Cuenca if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to respect local customs and traditions when visiting Cuenca.
 One should avoid dressing in clothing that is considered immodest, such as showing too much skin or wearing revealing clothes in public.
 It is also important to be mindful of local gender roles and greet people in ways that are appropriate to their gender.
 Another cultural faux pas to avoid is speaking too loudly or discussing sensitive topics in public.
-Furthermore, it is important to show respect for the elderly and to be mindful of local religious holidays and customs," commented one expat who made the move to Cuenca, Ecuador.
+Furthermore, it is important to show respect for the elderly and to be mindful of local religious holidays and customs," said one expat who made the move to Cuenca, Ecuador.

 Why do people move to Cuenca?